Kogunye/MOT-Contexts-and-Determinants/README.md

 # MOT-Contexts-and-Determinants
-Assessing Agreement in Multi-communication Online Training (MOT) Contexts and Determinants Mapping based on the Updated CFIR Framework
+Assessing agreement in multi-communication online training (MOT) contexts and determinants mapping based on constraints and enablers factors data using the Updated CFIR Framework